-Color Variation is not something we can control:
+Color Variation is NOT something we can control:

-Color variation is usually something that people really want or really do not want.
+Color variation is usually something that people really want or really do NOT want.
 You cannot select for your order to have the highest or lowest range of variation.
 For us, color variation is something that is out of our control.

 For example, the order below was for just a few square feet of 2" Hexagons in Sea Foam.
 While this small order did happen to show the full range of color variation, it is possible that your order may represent only the lightest or darkest shade of the color range.
-If you're at all concerned about color variation of a brick, glass or tile color that you are considering, you can absolutely ask your Design Consultant or Commercial Team member to send you samples that can show the potential range.
+If you're at all concerned about color variation of a brick or tile color that you are considering, you can absolutely ask your Design Consultant or Commercial Team member to send you samples that can show the potential range.
 We want you to love your tile!

 Tile Shown: 2" Hexagons in Sea Foam.